Large Language Models as Realistic Microservice Trace Generators: Conclusion

 Lastly, we focused on generating microservice call graphs in this paper, but other system traces, such as operating system~(OS) call graphs, share a similar hierarchical structure.
 The primary differences in OS call graphs lie in their greater depth and the increased diversity of node and edge types.
-Evaluating whether our approach can be effectively applied to such traces remains an open question.
+We present relevant experimental results in~\autoref{appendix:batch_job_gen}, using cluster batch job traces.
+We believe that extending \sys’s capabilities to diverse types of system traces is important, since \sys{} can function not only as a synthetic trace generator but also as a world model~\citep{kimik2} that offers realistic feedback for developing more sophisticated agents capable of reasoning over various computer system traces.

 \mypara{Ethics Statement} There are no ethical concerns raised by our work as the data used in this study is public with sensitive information redacted.